PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Introduction

-By training and testing on a large-scale offline dataset based on ShapeNet-v2 \cite{chang2015shapenet} across 5 scenes, simulations demonstrated that a \method increases the grasping success rate by 69\% on test object categories.
-The pre-grasping and grasping affordance maps, as illustrated in ~\cref{fig:main}, reveal that our models have a deep understanding of object geometries and environmental features of the system.
-Furthermore, \method exhibits the capability to choose a pre-grasping policy in unseen complex environments.
-The deployability of our framework has been validated through real-world experiments across 5 setups.
+By training and testing on a large-scale offline dataset from ShapeNet-v2 \cite{chang2015shapenet} across five scenes, simulations demonstrated that \method increases the grasping success rate by 69\% for test object categories.
+The pre-grasping and grasping affordance maps, as shown in \cref{fig:main}, indicate that our models possess a profound understanding of object geometries and the environmental features of the system.
+Additionally, \method has demonstrated the ability to select appropriate pre-grasping policies in unseen, complex environments.
+The deployability of our framework is further confirmed through real-world experiments conducted across five different setups.

-To sum up, our key contributions are: \begin{itemize} \item A novel, adaptive, and deployable pre-grasping framework compatible with easy-to-grasp objects. \item A robust relay training paradigm for pre-grasping manipulation. \item Point-level affordance representation enabling detailed geometry awareness and seamless deployment. \item Extensive validation of \method in simulated and real-world settings, showing emergent capabilities. \end{itemize}
+To sum up, our key contributions are: \begin{itemize}[leftmargin=*] \item A novel, adaptive, and deployable pre-grasping framework, compatible with easy-to-grasp objects. \item A robust relay training paradigm that enhances pre-grasping manipulation strategies. \item Point-level affordance representation that enables detailed geometry awareness and seamless deployment. \item Extensive validation of \method in both simulated and real-world settings, demonstrating its efficacy. \end{itemize}